 The third objective is the correlation between academic burnout and psychological stress among university students and its significance.
-To achieve this goal, Pearson's coefficient correlation was used between the total scores obtained by the research sample members, numbering (550) male and female students in public and private universities, on the psychological stress and academic burnout scale.
-The value of the correlation coefficient between psychological stress and academic burnout reached (0.617) degrees.
+To achieve this goal, Pearson's correlation coefficient was used to examine the relationship between the total scores of the research sample (550 male and female students from public and private universities) and the psychological stress and academic burnout scale.
+The correlation coefficient between psychological stress and academic burnout was 0.617.
 When calculating the moral significance of the correlations using the t-test, it appeared that this value was statistically significant because it was higher than the tabular correlation value of (0.178) at the level of (0.05) and a degree of freedom of (549).
 Table 10 shows this.